As an Amazon Associate, I earn from qualifying purchases — at no extra cost to you.

 🚴 Gear I Use and Recommend

 As an Amazon Associate, I earn from qualifying purchases.
-Thank you for supporting the blog!
+Thanks for supporting the blog!

 🙋♂️ FAQ: Bikes for Older Adults